The Dinner Plate Fig

 With large pleated leaves the size of dinner plate and indeed much larger, Ficus dammaropsis is one of the best foliage plants available.

 From the Highlands of New Guinea it grows at altitudes of around 700 to 2000 metres.
 Foliage is a good deep green with new foliage emerging with a bronze tinge to it.
-Although this is a tropical species it will grow well cooler climates, and outdoors in the at least as far south as Melbourne.
+Although this is a tropical species it will grow well cooler climates, and outdoors in cooler climates.

 The leaves emerge covered by a stipule, this is a plant that is difficult to grow from seed outside of the natural environment, as pollination is by a very specific wasp only found in New Guinea they do not produce seeds